trilokinsights/trilokinsights.github.io/_pages/about.md

 *	A problem solver, multi stack developer with experience of more than 9+ years in problem solving, research and development and proven track record of delivering in multiple technology and business domains.

-*	Currently working as a Project Manager cum Lead Senior Developer managing and actively involve in development of multiple projects in
+*	Currently working as a Project Manager cum Lead Senior Developer managing and actively involve in development of multiple projects in IOT ,Automation and Cloud.
-  * Microservice Based IOT application development including looking CNCF different project Integration in application stack.

-  * including managing the projects in Automation using python etc.
+* Experience in agile methodologies development using different project management tools like JIRA, Open-Project, With coordination and communication with Product owners/product managers and involve in task and resource planning with active involvement in software architecture development as well.

 *	In Past Delivered work in multiple tech stack [Front-End, Back-End, Dev-Ops, Cloud] in the domain of IOT, Payment &Banking, Health, Insurance, Custom-ERP

 *	Involve in architecting and development of more than 20+ Projects from scratch.
 Lead Developer in more than 40+ projects, so far and list goes on.